What is OCR invoice processing in accounts payable?

 - Make AP effortless with Ramp’s OCR technology

-OCR (optical character recognition) invoice processing is reshaping how businesses approach accounts payable.
-By automating time-consuming tasks like data entry and invoice validation, OCR eliminates bottlenecks, reduces errors, and accelerates workflows, ensuring accuracy in AP workflows.
+OCR invoice processing is reshaping how businesses approach accounts payable (AP).
+By automating time-consuming tasks such as data entry and invoice validation, OCR eliminates bottlenecks, reduces errors, and accelerates workflows, ensuring accuracy in AP workflows.

-OCR technology, short for optical character recognition, converts scanned or digital documents into machine-readable text.
-It identifies and extracts critical information like dates, totals, and vendor details from invoices, making them both searchable and editable.
+OCR, short for optical character recognition, converts scanned or digital documents into machine-readable text.
+It identifies and extracts critical information such as dates, totals, and vendor details from invoices, making them both searchable and editable.

 How does OCR invoice processing work?

-- Data extraction: OCR software identifies and converts key information, such as invoice number, vendor name, and payment terms, into a machine-readable format
+- Text recognition: Next, the OCR software identifies and extracts key information from the processed images.
+It then converts details such as the invoice number, vendor name, payment terms, and due dates into a machine-readable format.

-- Validation and matching: The systems checks the extracted data against your purchase orders or vendor contracts to ensure accuracy
+- Data validation and verification: The system validates the extracted data to ensure accuracy, checking it against your purchase orders, vendor records, or contracts to detect discrepancies

 Manual AP process vs. OCR-powered AP process